hubert-marteau/MultiChainJavaAPI/README.md

 ## Dependecies

     * Java 1.7.0 is needed, upper version should be compatible
-	* All other depencies are managed by Maven.
+	* All other dependencies are managed by Maven.

 ## Architecture

 ### Global Architecture
-The goal of the API is to directly integrate calls to command system and Json Formating to make Java developing easier :
+The goal of the API is to directly integrate calls to command system and Json Formating to make Java development easier :

 ![alt tag](Archi.png)